AliGhaznavi1986/U-Net-Networks-for-Segmentation/README.md

 **The Data-Set is Available in below links:**

-[To download Dataset you can use this link:]:  [clickhere] (https://jucb-my.sharepoint.comPre/:f:/g/personal/ghaznavi_jcu_cz/EnCjuDqA5ixFmhXUn4G2JykBri7f0cUn1yDG4hjJ8JyXpQ?e=wCjTzq)	"Microscopic data-set web directory include: Training, Testing and Validation datasets are separately available in the linked repository."
+[To download Dataset you can use this link:]: Click Here(https://jucb-my.sharepoint.comPre/:f:/g/personal/ghaznavi_jcu_cz/EnCjuDqA5ixFmhXUn4G2JykBri7f0cUn1yDG4hjJ8JyXpQ?e=wCjTzq)	"Microscopic data-set web directory include: Training, Testing and Validation datasets are separately available in the linked repository."

-[To download Pre-Trained Models you can use this link:]: [clickhere] (https://jucb-my.sharepoint.com/:f:/g/personal/ghaznavi_jcu_cz/Etu-CJIqxbdPs_nmsCqRw4ABq6vru9xUyPM-4lGJSEnVQ?e=bX7A3m)	"Pre-trained web directory include:  Pre-trained model available in the linked repository."
+[To download Pre-Trained Models you can use this link:]: Click Here(https://jucb-my.sharepoint.com/:f:/g/personal/ghaznavi_jcu_cz/Etu-CJIqxbdPs_nmsCqRw4ABq6vru9xUyPM-4lGJSEnVQ?e=bX7A3m)	"Pre-trained web directory include:  Pre-trained model available in the linked repository."